kesslern/ascient/readme.md

 # Ascient

 A backend for storing generic data.
+Exposes an secure REST API usable by web applications, scripts, IoT devices, or any other HTTP capable device.

+## Users

+Log in with admin/password.

 ## Supported Datatypes